jamesrcounts/jamesrcounts.com/_posts/2021-07-07-terraform-pipelines-with-azure-devops.md

 script initializes our Terraform project so that planning can succeed.
-Because Azure DevOps encrypts pipeline secrets, we the env block to reference the Azure credentials in our bash task so that Azure DevOps knows to decrypt and inject the values into the script’s process.
+Because Azure DevOps encrypts pipeline secrets, we the env block to reference the Azure credentials in our bash task so that Azure DevOps knows to decrypt and inject the values into the script's process.

 Besides the credentials, we need to pass the backend config variables.
 In local execution, we used a variable file.
 Here in the pipeline, we